Armco IT Services

 Zero Trust Security in a Nutshell

-The zero-trust model, on the other hand, assumes that all network activity is a potential threat, whether that activity originates from outside the network or within it.
-The model also recognises the threat individual endpoint devices could pose to overall network security and therefore implements checks to ensure all connections are secure, authorised, and fully authenticated.
+The zero-trust model, on the other hand, assumes that all network activity is a potential threat whether that activity originates from outside the network or within it.
+The model also recognises the threat individual endpoint devices could pose to overall network security.
+It therefore implements checks to ensure all connections are secure, authorised and fully authenticated.
 The zero-trust strategy protects a network using three main security tenets:

-With a traditional firewall, traffic and files are inspected as they pass through a filter.
-While this is effective at mitigating some threats, others are detected after the hostile payload has been delivered, in other words, when it’s too late.
-In the zero-trust model, all connections are halted and subjected to inspection by an inline proxy in real-time.
-This ensures hostile content can be identified and blocked before it reaches its destination, keeping threats like ransomware and viruses out of the network.
+A traditional firewall inspects traffic and files as they pass through a filter.
+While this is effective at mitigating some threats, others are detected after the hostile payload has been delivered – in other words, when it’s too late.
+The zero-trust model halts all connections, subjecting them to an inspection by an inline proxy in real-time.
+This ensures that hostile content can be identified and blocked before reaching its destination, keeping threats like ransomware and viruses out of the network.

 Attribute-based Access and the Principle of Least Privilege

-Zero trust security employs access management best practices designed to protect data against unauthorised access, and limit the scope of damage should a threat actor breach the system.
-The ‘principle of least privilege’ is one such practice, a concept that limits resource access on the basis of role-based requirements in order to minimise account takeover risks.
+Zero trust security employs access management best practices.
+These are designed to protect data against unauthorised access and limit the scope of damage should a threat actor breach the system.
+The ‘principle of least privilege’ is one such practice.
+This is a concept that limits resource access on the basis of role-based requirements in order to minimise account takeover risks.

 Attack Surface Minimisation

-Should threat actors gain a foothold in your network, you want to be able to stop them in their tracks, and prevent them from accessing sensitive information and distributing malware laterally across your environment.
-Zero trust security achieves this through network segmentation, a practice which divides the network into smaller chunks, effectively creating barriers to hostile lateral movement and reducing the attack surface available to a would-be hacker.
+Should threat actors gain a foothold in your network, you want to be able to stop them in their tracks.
+It is essential that you prevent them from accessing sensitive information and distributing malware laterally across your environment.
+Zero trust security achieves this through network segmentation, a practice that divides the network into smaller chunks.
+This effectively creating barriers to hostile lateral movement and reducing the attack surface available to a would-be hacker.

-Network segmentation allows granular access restrictions to be applied, and connects users directly to the apps and services they need, not the network as a whole.
+Network segmentation permits the application of granular access restrictions.
+It also connects users directly to the apps and services they need, not the network as a whole.
 This limits the ability of compromised devices to inflict damage system-wide.

 Why Zero Trust Security Has Become Strategy of Choice Among Experts